 Academic Credit Degree Programs, Certificate and Courses (Special Sessions).

 For programs whose duration is not listed in the Refund Policy, the campus census dates and related refund dates will apply.
 For example, for programs lasting 6 weeks, the census date is the 8th day of class and no refund will be issued after that day.
+Once registration has been processed for Open University, full refunds will not be available.

 Extended Learning courses are self-supporting (not subsidized by state monies), and all course-related expenses are paid from student registration fees.
 Occasionally, this means that courses with low enrollments must be cancelled before they begin.
-When this occurs, pre-registered students may elect to transfer their fees to another course or request a full refund.
+When this occurs, pre-registered students may elect to transfer their fees to another course or receive a full refund.
 The College of Extended and Global Education makes every effort to notify students by telephone of cancelled courses in advance of the first session.